hint-lab/hint-lab.github.io/_i18n/en/_people/wang_hao.md

 ### Personal Reflection

-Having seen mountains and seas, experienced joys and sorrows, all beings pursue their interests.
+Having beheld the mountains and seas,

+Traversed the tides of joy and sorrow,

+All beings dissolve into emptiness,

+Yet the world bustles, ever chasing gain.

 ### Current Students